WhiteBlackGoose/asc-community/README.md

 ## ASC website

 By this moment, the source code of the site is open.
+If you want to contribute, you can contact us here.

 The website located here: http://asc-community.org